apkrit/apkrit.github.io/about.md

 <h1>Background</h1>

-<p>Anthony is a first generation Greek-American born and raised in Boston, Massachusetts.
-He went to college in Boston and earned his Juris Doctor in Chicago.
-Since then, while practicing law, Anthony has continued expanding his knowledge and skills by earning a degree in Computer Science.</p>
+<p>Anthony P. Kritikos, Esq. is a first generation Greek-American born and raised in Boston, Massachusetts.
+He attended college in Boston where he studied Philosophy and Political Science, graduating cum laude.
+He earned his Juris Doctor in Chicago, earning Dean's List on several occasions, in addition to providing quasi in-house counsel services for tech startups.
+Since then, while practicing law, Anthony has continued expanding his knowledge and skills by earning a degree in Computer Science.
+As an attorney, Anthony has advised individuals, startups, and established businesses; providing valuable insight and information, legal services, or acting as a trusted liason or representative.</p>

 <div class="legalcol">
 <h1>Legal Services</h1>